-The total mean abundances recorded in the present study are of the same order of magnitude as values previously documented in the Persian Gulf (Sahraean et al. 2017a) as well as from other beaches in the Mediterranean (e.g. Gheskiere et al., 2005; Moreno et al. 2006; Kotwicki et al. 2014) and the 334 North Sea (e.g. Maria et al. 2018).
-However, these abundances are lower compared to those reported 335 336 for tropical beaches, for instance in Indian and Atlantic Oceans (e.g. Semprucci et al., 2010b, 2011; 337 Maria et al. 2013a; Santos et al. 2019).
-In intertidal areas, low abundances of meiofauna or nematodes may be related to numerous natural environmental variables including hydrodynamic conditions, daily 338 339 variations of temperature and salinity (Heip et al., 1985; Maria et al. 2013b; Sahraean et al., 2017a).
-340 Nematode abundance differed significantly between locations (Table 4) with lowest values at PP, 341 followed by KG, and highest at RE.
-This is concomitant with a likely negative effect of firstly PCBs, 342 and secondly of TOM, on abundances.
-Furthermore, given that the sewage outfalls alone generally lead 343 to an increase of the total meiofaunal abundance (see Maria et al. 2016 for review), there may be compounding effects of contaminants and organic load on nematode abundances at PP and KG our 344 study area.
-Aside spatial differences, there were some relatively minor seasonal differences in 345 346 abundance as well (Table 4).
-The lower abundances in winter may be a result of low temperatures, or 347 an increased disturbance frequency caused by flooding and water circulation in the winter period (which 348 could also explain increased TOM levels in winter).
-Several authors have documented that nematode 349 abundances are positively related to temperature increases because of 1) the more rapid generation times 350 of nematode species at higher temperatures; 2) the decrease in nutrient absorption at lower temperatures 351 and 3) the availability of food (Heip et al., 1985; Moens and Vincx, 2000; Semprucci et al., 2010a; 352 Vranken et al., 1986).
-Moreover, temperature can affect nematode abundances directly, via changing 353 osmotic pressures, dehydration and/or effects on reproduction, as well as indirectly, by controlling the 354 growth of food items such as bacteria and diatoms (Harris, 1972; Semprucci et al., 2019).
-It is worth noting that temperature regimes can also have a substantial effect on the interspecific interactions and 355 356 life-history characteristics of marine nematodes (De Meester et al., 2015a,b).
+The total mean abundances recorded in the present study are of the same order of magnitude as values previously documented in the Persian Gulf (Sahraean et al. 2017a) as well as from other beaches in the Mediterranean (e.g. Gheskiere et al., 2005; Moreno et al. 2006; Kotwicki et al. 2014) and the North Sea (e.g. Maria et al. 2018).
+However, these abundances are lower compared to those reported for tropical beaches, for instance in Indian and Atlantic Oceans (e.g. Semprucci et al., 2010b, 2011; Maria et al. 2013a; Santos et al. 2019).
+In intertidal areas, low abundances of meiofauna or nematodes may be related to numerous natural environmental variables including hydrodynamic conditions, daily variations of temperature and salinity (Heip et al., 1985; Maria et al. 2013b; Sahraean et al., 2017a).
+Nematode abundance differed significantly between locations (Table 4) with lowest values at PP, followed by KG, and highest at RE.
+This is concomitant with a likely negative effect of firstly PCBs, and secondly of TOM, on abundances.
+Furthermore, given that the sewage outfalls alone generally lead to an increase of the total meiofaunal abundance (see Maria et al. 2016 for review), there may be compounding effects of contaminants and organic load on nematode abundances at PP and KG.
+Aside spatial differences, there were some relatively minor seasonal differences in abundance as well (Table 4).
+The lower abundances in winter may be a result of low temperatures, or an increased disturbance frequency caused by flooding and water circulation in the winter period (which could also explain increased TOM levels in winter).
+Several authors have documented that nematode abundances are positively related to temperature increases because of 1) the more rapid generation times of nematode species at higher temperatures; 2) the decrease in nutrient absorption at lower temperatures and 3) the availability of food (Heip et al., 1985; Moens and Vincx, 2000; Semprucci et al., 2010a; Vranken et al., 1986).
+Moreover, temperature can affect nematode abundances directly, via changing osmotic pressures, dehydration and/or effects on reproduction, as well as indirectly, by controlling the growth of food items such as bacteria and diatoms (Harris,

+1972; Semprucci et al., 2018).
+It is worth noting that temperature regimes can also have a substantial effect on the interspecific interactions and life-history characteristics of marine nematodes (De Meester et al., 2015a,b).

 Nematode genus richness was low compared to other geographical regions (e.g. Baldrighi et al. 2019; Gheskiere et al., 2004, 2005; Maria et al. 2013a,b, 2018; Santos et al., 2019), and likely caused by the harsh conditions found in the intertidal area of the Persian Gulf as well as the recent increase in human pressures in the general area.
 Similar to what we found for nematode abundance, genus richness differences were greater between locations compared to differences between seasons (cf. PERMANOVA, Table 4).
-Lowest nematode genus richness and highest PCB concentration at PP (i.e. industrial site), suggest a PCB impact on the overall number of nematode taxa.
-However, there were no location differences for H', on average, the lowest H' diversity (as well as for genus richness) were observed at the PP, the site with industrial output.
+Lowest nematode genus richness and H' diversity, and highest PCB concentration at PP (i.e. industrial site), suggest a PCB impact on the number of nematode taxa and diversity.
+However, there were no significant H' diversity differences between locations.